vullioud/torpor/README.md

 conditions.
 Note: This package is not aimed for use without careful researcher’s attention.

-A stable version of the package will be soon available on CRAN.
-However, to allow greater flexibility and interactivity at this early stage of the project, the package is only available on github at the moment.
-Any bug report or request features would therefore be appreciated.

 ## Installation

 Torpor is using `JAGS` (Just Another Gibbs Sampler) in the background